loganSIO/SDA_Pacman/README.md

 To compile and run the Pacman game, you will need the following:

-    CMake (version X.X or higher)
+    -CMake
-    SDL2 library
+    -SDL2 library

 Installation

 Follow these steps to install and run the Pacman game:

 Clone the repository to your local machine.
 Navigate to the project's build directory in the terminal.

-    Run the CMake command to build the project:
+Run the CMake command to a newly created build folder in the project:

-    css
+mkdir build
+cdbuild
+cmake ..
 cmake --build .

 After successful compilation, execute the Pacman game by running the following command: